The Big Cheese

 Lyndell joined Lawson’s in 2011.
 After studying Diplomas in Travel and Tourism and Desktop Publishing, she worked and lived in England for two years, travelling extensively during this time.
 Upon returning to South Africa, she married Christopher, a childhood friend.
 They lived at and worked for a Christian NGO in the Southern Drakensberg for six years.
 Lyndell successfully developed three craft projects, employing approximately 30 rural ladies and marketing the products within South Africa and overseas.
 Christopher and Lyndell then moved Nelspruit, with Christopher moving into a formal ministry position, where he is now the Priest at the Nelspruit Anglican Church.
 Lyndell’s time is spent in the office in the mornings, and playing “Mom’s taxi” to their four daughters in the afternoons.
 During her “free time” (not that there’s much of that), she enjoys baking, being creative with various arts and crafts and spending time with her family and friends.

-Nadine originates in Johannesburg, where she grew up, before moving to Durban during her senior school years.
+Nadine grew up in Johannesburg and then moved to Durban during her senior school years.
 After school she worked at Safari Center, a specialist 4 x 4 vehicle fitment center.
 From there she moved back to Johannesburg, working for various outdoor retailers and 4 x 4 vehicle specialists.
-Her journey then brought her to Nelspruit, where she met her husband and started a family.
-She joined Lawson's at the beginning of 2016, quickly fitting in and taking on more than her fair share of the workload!
+Her journey then brought her to Nelspruit and she joined Lawson's at the beginning of 2016, quickly fitting in and taking on more than her fair share of the workload!
 Her interests include reading and travel (well, when you have three daughters all you can really do is read about travel...).

 The Nature Nerds